 A Journey Starts with a Single Step.

-When you eat a lobster, you don’t eat the whole thing in a single bite.
+A customer service journey can be comprised of dozens of steps.
+So, trying to build the three E’s into the entire journey can be a challenge.
+But there is an easier way.
+To understand it, let’s go back to that hard-shell lobster… When you eat a lobster, you don’t eat the whole thing in a single bite.
 You break off one piece at a time.
 (Click here to learn how to eat a Maine lobster.)
 Similarly, don’t try and apply the 3-E framework to the entire customer journey.
 Instead, you break offa single step

 Example use case #1: Employee goes to the Self-service Portal.